 What’s autism-friendly is human-friendly.
 Humans are a diverse bunch of beings.

-When I left the classroom and began working as a member of the diagnostic team at the Asheville TEACCH Center in 1990, I was in the position of explaining to parents what autism means – and often directly to a teenager or older child.
-As the 1990’s progressed, we saw a steady increase of adults referring themselves for diagnostic evaluations, and again, I needed words to communicate with adults who came to the evaluation appointment with burning questions about themselves and their lives.
+When I left the classroom and began working as a member of the diagnostic team at the Asheville TEACCH Center in 1990, I was in the position of explaining to parents’ what autism means – and often directly to a teenager or older child.
+As the 1990’s progressed, we saw a steady increase of adults referring themselves for diagnostic evaluations, and again, I needed words to communicate with adults who came to the evaluation appointment with critical issues about themselves and their lives.

 Jim Sinclair, an autistic person who was an early pioneer of the online autism community back in the early 1990’s, wrote in his now classic essay Don’t Mourn For Us (1993) about autism as a “way of being.”
 Thank you, Jim Sinclair, for leading us.

 When I meet people, and they ask me what I do, and they hear the word autism, their first questions typically have to do with cures and causes.
 But I don’t have much to say.
 I don’t think in those terms.
 When asked why I don’t focus on cures and causes, I explain that it is clear to me that there are all kinds of people that are born into this world; that it is obvious there are different ways of thinking and learning and being.
 Period.